nextextend/next-flashbang/README.md

 }
 ```

-After you have added the flashbang as an item, you can give it to players using commands or shops.
+After you have added the flashbang as a weapon, you can give it to players using commands or shops.
 All that's left to do is to have fun with the flashbang!

 ---